pie-framework/pie-elements/packages/drawing-response/docs/config-schema.json.md

 Properties of the `withRubric` object:

+## `forceEnabled` (boolean)

+Indicates the value for the toggle;
+if true:
+- this property will not be visible in Settings Panel (settings will become automatically false)
+- the model property afferent to it will become automatically false

 ## `settings` (boolean)

 Indicates if the item has to be displayed in the Settings Panel